Hazard Communication Standard Includes Which Of The Following

 What Is the Hazard Communication Standard

-At its core, the Hazard Communication Standard (HCS) is a set of rules designed to confirm that the hazards of all chemicals used in a workplace are evaluated and that information about those hazards is transmitted to employees.
+At its core, the Hazard Communication Standard (HCS) is a set of rules designed to check that the hazards of all chemicals used in a workplace are evaluated and that information about those hazards is transmitted to employees.
 It’s often referred to as the "Right to Know" standard.

 But let's be real—it's more than just knowing what's in a bottle.
 It's about knowing how to use it, how to store it, and what to do when things go sideways.